Professional Trailer PlansTool PlansPractical Insights & Design Guides Pro Trailer PlansTool PlansPractical Insights

 All-Thread for U-Bolts

 Sometimes U-Bolts are hard to get in the size you need.
 The simple solution . . . . bend one out of All-Thread.
-This works fairly well when the U-Bolt is a real U shape with a full round end, but not so much when the U-bolt need is actually a rectangle shape with square-ish corners.
+This works fairly well when the U-Bolt is a real U shape with a full round end, but not as well when the U-bolt need is actually a rectangle shape with square-ish corners.

 U-Bolt Shapes

-As an option, consider making the U-Bolt not a U at all.
-If there’s room, leave the all-thread straight, and use a cross bar for the end of the U. This preserves the strength of everything all around, and you can make the end plates as thick as needed.
+As an option, consider making a square end U-Bolt – not a U at all.
+If there is room in your application, leave the all-thread straight, and use a cross bar for the end of the U. This preserves the strength of everything all around, and you can make the end plate as thick as needed.

 All-Thread U-Bolt Substitute